chicago-tool-library/circulate/README.md

 It is most convenient to run `bin/rails server` in one terminal and `bin/webpack-dev-server` in another.
 The second command kicks off a new webpack build when files change, which speeds up page load during local development considerably if you're making changes to JavaScript or SCSS.

-### With Docker

-If you're comfortable with Docker, Circulate can also be developer within that environment. `docker-compose up` should spin up a development server on `http://localhost:3000` and start all other services, including Postgres and `webpack-dev-server.

 ### Running tests

 Use the standard Rails test commands: `rails test`, `rails test:system`, etc.